 Once you have defined all parameters, open the (or create a new) dataset.
-Parameters are identified by a question mark? .
-For each? that you insert in your query, you must set the corresponding link in the Parameters tab: this will allow parameters substitution at report execution time.
+Parameters are identified by a question mark?
+That you insert in your query, you must set the corresponding link in the Parameters tab: this will allow parameters substitution at report execution time.